Rakshith7077/Rakshith7077/README.md

 <h1 align="center">Hi 👋, I'm Rakshith</h1>
 <h3 align="center">Aspiring Data Analyst | Passionate About Turning Data into Insights</h3>

-- 🔭 I’m currently working on [I'm currently working on BI-360, where I am enhancing my skills in Power BI and DAX by developing advanced dashboards and data models.](https://app.powerbi.com/view?r=eyJrIjoiZGEwMGVjMzgtZWI0Zi00YzI5LTk2MWMtM2QxODA5YmU4NmY4IiwidCI6ImM2ZTU0OWIzLTVmNDUtNDAzMi1hYWU5LWQ0MjQ0ZGM1YjJjNCJ9)
+- 🔭 I’m currently working on [BI-360, where I am enhancing my skills in Power BI and DAX by developing advanced dashboards and data models.](https://app.powerbi.com/view?r=eyJrIjoiZGEwMGVjMzgtZWI0Zi00YzI5LTk2MWMtM2QxODA5YmU4NmY4IiwidCI6ImM2ZTU0OWIzLTVmNDUtNDAzMi1hYWU5LWQ0MjQ0ZGM1YjJjNCJ9)

-- 🌱 I’m currently learning **I'm currently enrolled in a Data Analyst Bootcamp to upskill myself in SQL, Python, Tableau, and other analytical tools that are essential for modern data analysis.**
+- 🌱 I’m currently learning **in a Data Analyst Bootcamp to upskill myself in SQL, Python, Tableau, and other analytical tools that are essential for modern data analysis.**

-- 👯 I’m looking to collaborate on **I’m eager to collaborate on projects related to Finance Analytics and Supply Chain Analytics.
+- 👯 I’m looking to collaborate on **projects related to Finance Analytics and Supply Chain Analytics.
 If you have exciting data sets or projects in these domains, let's connect!**

-- 🤝 I’m looking for help with **I’m eager to contribute to projects that require data analysis, visualization, and business intelligence skills.
+- 🤝 I’m looking for help with **projects that require data analysis, visualization, and business intelligence skills.
 Open to internships or entry-level roles.**

 - 👨‍💻 All of my projects are available at [https://codebasics.io/portfolio/Rakshith](https://codebasics.io/portfolio/Rakshith)